 The Lubber Run Community Center is a brand-new 60,000 SF facility with a 50,000 SF underground parking structure, outdoor courts, and play spaces.
 As a part of the FY 2017 – 2026 Capital Improvement Plan, the new community center invigorates the surrounding neighborhoods with programs for community members of all ages, including a pre-school and senior center.
 The brand new community center is Net Zero Ready and seeking LEED Gold Certification.

-MCN Build is constructing the KIPP Ferebee-Hope redevelopment project.
-This brand new state-of-the-art high school will prepare 800 students for success in college, careers, and life.
-The project will also create a new, cutting-edge community and recreation center, which will house an indoor pool, boxing gym, multipurpose space, and gymnasium.
+MCN Build constructed the co-located KIPP DC Legacy College Prep and Ferebee Hope Recreation Center.
+This brand new state-of-the-art high school prepares 800 students for success in college, careers, and life.
+The project also created a new, cutting-edge community and recreation center, which houses an indoor pool, multipurpose space, and gymnasium.
 This project is seeking LEED Gold Certification.

 MCN Build redeveloped the Robert F. Kennedy Memorial Stadium Lot 7.
 The RFK Multipurpose fields are the first step in converting the impervious asphalt parking lots into usable green space to accommodate the continually growing demand for athletic and recreational facilities in the District.
 The complex also includes a celebration pavilion for organized community activities and events.

 MCN Build constructed a new recreation center addition that connects to the existing Shepherd Elementary School.
 The elementary school will use the new area during school hours as their gymnasium and dining cafeteria.
 The project also included renovating the school’s existing warming kitchen and cafeteria to a full cooking kitchen and serving area.
 This project is LEED Gold Certified.